 As a result of the improvements in Corporate Governance and Executive Team, we became eligible for listing on major US national stock exchanges, except for the stock price criteria.
-We performed a uniform reverse split of our securities, at a 3.5 to 1 ratio, thus exchanging 3.5 shares of pre-split stock and replacing them with 1 share of the post-split stock, to attain full eligibility for up-listing, on September 10, 2013.
-As a result of the uniform reverse split, all of our outstanding pre-split warrants were also exchanged automatically for post-split warrants with numbers reduced by a factor of 3.5 and strike price increased by a factor of 3.5, to achieve the same effect in terms of the number of shares in the transaction.
+We performed a uniform reverse split of our securities, at a 3.5 to 1 ratio to attain full eligibility for up-listing, on September 10, 2013.
+As a result of the reverse split, all of our outstanding pre-split warrants were also exchanged automatically for post-split warrants with numbers reduced by a factor of 3.5 and strike price increased by a factor of 3.5, to achieve the same effect in terms of the number of shares in the transaction.
 Thus, for example, 3.5 pre-split warrants that had a strike price of \$1 to purchase the pre-split stock (i.e. a total of \$3.5 would convert 3.5 of these pre-split warrants into 3.5 shares of pre-split stock), would be automatically exchanged into 1 post-split warrant with a strike price of \$3.5 to purchase 1 post-split share.
 Concomitantly, we also performed a registered direct financing of approximately \$10.33 million, with net proceeds to the Company of approximately \$9.6 million, after deducting expenses and fees.
-On September 22, upon receiving final approval for listing from the NYSE MKT, we announced that the Company's (post-split) shares will begin trading on the New York Stock Exchange MKT under the same symbol "NNVC".
+The Company's shares began trading on the New York Stock Exchange MKT on September 25, 2013, under the same stock symbol, namely "NNVC".